30-Minute Dinner/ Dinner/ Italian Recipes/ Side dish/ vegetarian dinner

 • Be careful to not overcook the gnocchi, or they will be tough.
 If you’re not sure how long to cook your gnocchi (overcooked gnocchi will be tough!) you can cook just 1 gnocchi and if you’re happy will the results, cook the whole batch!

-ricotta gnocchi with chanterelle sauce in a brown bowl
+Ricotta gnocchi with chanterelle sauce in a brown bowl.

-Storing and freezing tips:
+Storing and freezing instructions

 • How to freeze gnocchi:

-cooked: spread the gnocchi apart on a board/tray, freeze and then transfer to zip-lock bags/containers.
+cooked: spread the gnocchi apart on a floured board/tray, freeze and then transfer to zip-lock bags/containers.
 Cook the frozen gnocchi until they float to the water surface (don’t thaw them).

 uncooked: freeze them as described above.
 Cook like freshly prepared gnocchi BUT add less gnocchi at a time to the pot (they can fall apart due to rapid water temperature drop).